JDecunha/MicroTrackGenerator/README.md

 ### Building with the runTools
 Once your template has been created and _configure_ has been invoked, you are ready to call _build_.
 The build procedure will prompt you to give the required inputs one at a time, in order to generate the macro and run files. _build_ allows you to generate a single macro and run file pair, or a series of macro files for a single particle at various energies.
 This is useful if you desire to generate a library of tracks for a particle type at many energies.

+_Note:_ The existing macro file template specifies "DNA2" as the default physics list.
+If you want to change this, please modify the runTools/src/templates.py file for the physics list of your choice.

 ## Description

 MicroTrackGenerator has been developed to be as lightweight and simple as possible.
 Wherever possible, end-user control has been removed to prevent the user from running the software in an inappropriate way.
 The purpose of the software is to generate a track library for a given source of ionizing radiation at a series of  energies.
 Individual components of the software are described below.

 ### Geometry

-All tracks originate from the center of the side of a cubic voxel whose size is specified by voxelSideLength, as shown in Figure 1.
-The initial momentum of all primary particles is directed into the voxel.
+All tracks originate from (0,0,0) which lies in the middle of the side of a cube.
+The cube is referred to as a voxel.
+The cube side length is specified by voxelSideLength, as shown in Figure 1.
+The initial momentum of all primary particles is in the -Z direction, into the voxel.
 When any particle in the track reaches the edge of the voxel it is terminated.

 <p align="center">
 <img src="/docs/Track_Voxel_Box.jpg" width="500">